|

 | |

-The Dutch prepared me for this usage, when I lived in Amsterdam.
-They say "sorry" (with various alternative pronunciations of "r") to excuse themselves when they don't hear something in conversation.
+* The Dutch prepared me for this usage, when I lived in Amsterdam.
+They say "sorry" (with various alternative pronunciations of "r") to excuse themselves, to ask for clarity, and to get attention.

 | |